Patg13/FUNGuild/README.md

 <b><i>Over 13,000 fungal taxa now included in the database</i>!</b>

+This version of FUNGuild support local database use (it include a script to download the Fungal database in the correct format

 <h3>Quick start</h3>

 The FUNGuild.py script was written under Python 3 environment.
 If you don't have a Python 3 environment, we recommend to install Anaconda (https://www.anaconda.com/products/individual).